ava-labs/avalanche-wallet/README.md

 3) Install javascript dependencies with ``npm install``.
 4) Copy the example file ``.env.example``, and rename it ``.env``.
 Fill the variables with the correct values.
 Refer to the ENV FILES section for additional help.
-5) Install Gecko, our AVA node client written in Golang to start a network (https://github.com/ava-labs/gecko).

 ## ENV Files